CRISPR Cas13a used to reduce egg production in genetically modified mosquitos

 Scientists from New Mexico State University harnessed the power of type VI CRISPR system – Cas13a (CRISPR-associated protein 13a) derived from bacterium Leptotrichia wadeii.
 The platform is also known as CRISPRi, from CRISPR interference, as instead of editing the genome, it only binds to DNA and silences nearby genes.

-Two organisms were efficiently changed in the study: Anopheles gambiae (from the middle Africa) and Aedes aegypti (more widespread, in most warm climate areas).
+Two mosquito species were efficiently changed in the study: Anopheles gambiae (from the middle Africa) and Aedes aegypti (more widespread, in most warm climate areas).
 Mosquitoes were first injected with Cas13 constructs, which established expression of the CRISPR-associated protein.
 Then, researchers administered crRNA targeting specific genes.
 They chose genes responsible for egg production, such as Vg.
-As a result, mosquitos laid down less eggs – demonstrating an interesting case for possible population control, including gene drive technology if Cas13 and crRNA would be inserted into the genome.
+As a result, genetically modified mosquitos laid down less eggs – demonstrating an interesting case for possible population control, including gene drive technology if Cas13 and crRNA would be inserted into the genome.

 Additionaly, a pair of genes Cactus and Caspar was simultaneously silenced to demonstrate parallel activity of Cas13a in mosquitoes.